moefh/eeprom_writer/README.md

 #### Show EEPROM contents

-Show the whole EEPROM:
+Sends the contents of the EEPROM to the standard output formatted as traditional hexdump output.

-    ./eeprom dump
+    ./eeprom dump              # the whole EEPROM

-Show the first 64 bytes:

-    ./eeprom dump 0 64
+    ./eeprom dump 0 64         # 64 bytes starting at address 0

-Show 128 (0x80) bytes starting at address 0x200:
+    ./eeprom dump 0x200 0x80   # 128 bytes (0x80) starting at address 512 (0x200)

-    ./eeprom dump 0x200 0x80

 #### Read EEPROM contents to file

-Read whole EEPROM to `file.bin`:

-    ./eeprom read file.bin

-Read the first 64 bytes of EEPROM to `file.bin`:
+Reads the contents of the EEPROM and writes the data to a file.

-    ./eeprom read file.bin 0 64
+    ./eeprom read file.bin           # the whole EEPROM ./eeprom read file.bin 0 64      # the first 64 bytes

-Read 32 bytes of EEPROM starting from address 100 to `file.bin`:

-    ./eeprom read file.bin 100 32
+    ./eeprom read file.bin 100 0x20  # 32 bytes (0x20) starting at address 100

 #### Write file to EEPROM

-Write the contents of `file.bin` to the EEPROM starting at address 0:

-    ./eeprom write file.bin

-Write the contents of `file.bin` to the EEPROM starting at address 0x400 (1024):
+Writes the whole contents of a file to the EEPROM.

-    ./eeprom write file.bin 0x400
+    ./eeprom write file.bin          # writes to start of the EEPROM ./eeprom write file.bin 0x400    # writes to the address 1024 (0x400)

 ## Arduino Code